liujingbreak/require-injector/README.md

 - #### factory(_{string}_ requiredModule, _{function}_ factory)<a name="api5"></a>
     Replacing a required module with a function returned value.
     ##### Parameters
-    - `requiredModule`: the original module name which is required for, it can't be a relative file path, only supports package name or scoped package name.
+    - `requiredModule`: the original module name which is required for, it can't be a relative file path.
     - `factory`: A function that returns a value which then will be replaced to the original module of `requiredModule`.

         When `.injectToFile()` or Browserify bundling with `.transform` is called to files, it actually replaces entire `require('requiredModule')` expression with Immediately-Invoked Function Expression (IIFE) of the factory function`.toString()`: